PrincetonUniversity/hpc_beginning_workshop/docs/slurm/index.md

 ## SLURM basics

 To run SLURM you need:
-  * A job to run (python script, R script, Matlab job, compiled exectuable)
+  * A job to run (python script, R script, Matlab job, compiled executable)
   * A SLURM script (often suffixed `.cmd` by convention but not necessarily)

 *You should never run code directly on the head/login node except for ~ 5 - 10